Plastic bicycle: Injection Moulded plastic bikes

-The EADS Airbike is a bicycle constructed from laser-formed nylon powder and made by EADS.

 The FRII Injection molding recycled plastic bicycles is a rather new design, from 2011.
 It is to be made entirely from injection-molded recycled plastic.

 The chair set can be pulled out and replaced to adjust to the height of the rider.
 It is to be produced by local industries for economy and ecological reasons, as its manufacture process is simple and low cost in large quantities.

 Designer: Dror Peleg, a graduate of Bezalel Academy of Art and Design in Jerusalem.

+3D printed bicycles

+The EADS Airbike is a bicycle constructed from laser-formed nylon powder.
+Made in 2011, it was the first 3D printed bicycle.

 Fibre Reinforced Plastic Bicycles

-In the 21st century advances in carbon and kevlar fibre reinforced plastic composites the challenges around making successful plastic bicycles were met, and it is now a material of choice for high-end bicycle frames and wheels, especially for racing bicycles.
+In the 21st century, with advances in carbon and kevlar fibre reinforced plastic composites, the challenges around making successful plastic bicycles were met, and it is now they are materials of choice for high-end bicycle frames and wheels, especially for racing bicycles.